john-aja/Blue-Construction/README.md

 Blue Construction is a single-page construction company website designed to showcase their company's services, completed projects, and ongoing projects.
 This README file provides an overview of the project and instructions for setting it up locally or deploying it on a live server.

+## Technologies

+The website is built using the following technologies:

+- HTML
+- CSS
+- JavaScript

 ## Features

 1. **We Are Page:** Provides information about the construction company, including details about the founder and co-founder.